One of our DogTime fans has questions for Dear Labby about seeing blood in her dog’s stool! She writes:

 If you don’t see any other symptoms, you should give your regular vet a call.

 This may sound gross, but we’ve already been discussing bloody poop anyway.
 You should save a sample, if possible, of your dog’s stool when you notice blood.
-This may help the veterinarian determine what is wrong with your dog.
+This may help the veterinarian figure out what’s wrong with your dog.

 Just scoop it up in a normal poop bag and bring it in.
 If the poop is loose and wet, just do your best.